-It seems like everyone I know has a kid graduating from college, and their parents are thinking about ways to provide them transportation.
+It seems like everyone you know has a kid graduating from college, and their parents are thinking about ways to provide them transportation.
 If you follow everyone else’s advice, though, you’re into a car for $25k or more.
 That’s nuts.
-You can buy a safe, cool, reliable used car for your recent college grad for less than $15,000.
+You can buy a safe, cool, fun, reliable used car for your recent college grad for less than $15,000.

 We’re choosing vehicles on a number of different factors for this list: Price, safety, reliability, vehicle mileage, fuel economy, vehicle type and cool factor.
 There’s no magic bullet; some of these cars are going to be clear winners on some factors, and clear losers on others.